YenHub/list.quickdash.co.uk/readme.md

 [![demoImage]](https://list.quickdash.co.uk)

+## Why QuickList?

+I love simple tools that help with organisation!

+The original goal of this app was to have a simple place to manage tasks at a high level without all the overhead and clutter that fantastic tools like Trello, Jira, Monday and many others have in common.

+In fact, this tool is designed to augment those services, and is intended to be used alongside them as a general organiser for all that chaos!

+There is nothing more powerful and easy to use than a good old fashioned checklist!

 ## Current Development

 This project was picked up again in January 2021 during National COVID lockdown as a cabin fever relief project.. 😜